-Ian is the founding member of the Theatre Department (1980) and served as Head for twenty-seven years (1980-2000, 2003-2010) guiding the development of department curriculum, staffing, programming, scholarships and facilities.
+Ian was the founding member of the UFV Theatre Department (1980) and served as Head for twenty-seven years (1980-2000, 2003-2010) guiding the development of department curriculum, staffing, programming, scholarships, and facilities.

-Ian teaches at all levels of the program focusing on studio courses in acting, directing, playmaking and the upper level lecture-based History of Musical Theatre.
+Ian taught at all levels of the program focusing on studio courses in acting, directing, playmaking, and the upper level lecture-based History of Musical Theatre.
 He has taught in Japan for Takushoku University and has conducted workshops for Theatre BC.
-His creative practice includes directing more than fifty productions for the department since 1980.
-Ian has directed newly commissioned scripts, many Canadian plays, musicals and twenty Shakespeare plays.
-His most recent productions are: Age of Arousal, Once in a Lifetime, As You Like It, A Funny Thing Happened on the Way to the Forum, A Midsummer Night’s Dream, Hamlet, Canterbury Tales: The Pilgrimage of Geoffrey Chaucer.
-Ian also works as a dramaturge on play development.
+His creative practice included directing more than fifty productions for the department since 1980.
+Ian has directed newly commissioned scripts, many Canadian plays, musicals, and twenty Shakespeare plays.
+Some of his productions are: Age of Arousal, Once in a Lifetime, As You Like It, A Funny Thing Happened on the Way to the Forum, A Midsummer Night’s Dream, Hamlet, and Canterbury Tales: The Pilgrimage of Geoffrey Chaucer.
+Ian also worked as a dramaturge on play development.
 Among the plays he has helped develop are: The Play’s the Thing (site specific), Mr Big and Tall, Droning of Bombers, Ready to Start, Canterbury Tales: The Pilgrimage of Geoffrey Chaucer, The Nun’s Priest Tale, Medicine, and many others.

-Ian founded and curates the annual Directors’ Theatre Festival that highlights the work of British Columbia post-secondary theatre students.
-Students from Capilano University, Thompson Rivers University, Langara College’s Studio 58, UVic, UBC, Trinity Western University, University of Vancouver Island, UBC Okanagan and Douglas College have over the years joined UFV students to present an annual, five-day post-secondary theatre festival each April since 1996.
+Ian founded and curated the annual Directors’ Theatre Festival that highlights the work of British Columbia post-secondary theatre students.
+Students from Capilano University, Thompson Rivers University, Langara College’s Studio 58, UVic, UBC, Trinity Western University, University of Vancouver Island, UBC Okanagan, and Douglas College have over the years joined UFV students to present an annual, five-day post-secondary theatre festival each April since 1996.